eizent/sparql_queries/guide.md

 **Joan Baez** (subject) *has works in the collection* (predicate) **Bryn Mawr College Special Collections** (object) **Vincent Van Gogh** (subject) *painted* (predicate) **Sunflowers** (object)

 To create a SPARQL query, first think of what you want to search for in this triple format.
-For example, if you wanted to find all the archives located in the USA,
+How would you write a simple sentence that

 ### Select
 The SELECT clause defines the result set to be returned.
 Typically, you can select an ?item, but multiple things can be selected in one query, like an ?itemLabel or a picture (?pic).